Many of my first-time clients on a weight loss journey want to know if lifting weights will help them shed pounds.

 Instead, I suggest you switch your mentality from counting the number of hours spent in the gym to focus on the intensity of your workouts [9].

 For example, a genuine and intense workout shouldn’t be longer than 45 minutes.
-If you’re doing everything correctly, you’re likely to get fatigued in a short time.
+If you’re doing everything correctly, you’re likely to get fatigued in a short time, based on my experience.

 FAQs